Explain the Concept of Software: A Beginner's Guide to Programs, Code & Engineering

 Software is a set of programs and associated data that tell a computer's hardware what to do.
 Where hardware is the tangible, physical part of a computer — the chips, drives, and circuits — software is the intangible set of instructions that brings that hardware to life.
 Without software, a computer is just a collection of inactive electronic components.

 In everyday speech we often call software simply a "program," but the two terms are not identical.
 A program is a single sequence of instructions for one task; software is the broader collection of programs and code that makes a computer usable.
+The distinction matters because it explains why a single computer can do so many different things: each new program adds a new capability without changing the underlying machine.

 What is a computer program?